 - 30 March 2021: Please note that Barcoongere State Forests remains closed, however Barcoongere Way is open through the forest to National Park campgrounds.

 - 24 March 2021:The following State forests closed due to flood damage: Barcoongere, Boambee, Bom Bom, Candole, Conglomerate, Diehappy, Gladstone, Glenugie, Irishman, Little Newry, Lower Bucca, Nambucca, Nana Creek, Never Never, Newfoundland, Newry, Oakes, Orara East, Orara West, Pine Brush, Pine Creek, Roses Creek, Scotchman, Tarkeeth, Tuckers Nob, Viewmont, Wedding Bells and Wild Cattle Creek.
 Note: exception is Sealy lookout precinct area in Orara East State Forest - this area remains open.

 Forest closures override all permits for hunting.
 Hunting is not permitted in closed forests even with a permit.

 Visitors should remain vigilant and keep up to date with the Rural Fire Service Fires Near Me app or website.

-Updates on State forest closures will be available at www.forestrycorporation.com.au/visit and posted on Facebook over the holiday period.
+Updates on State forest closures will be available at www.forestrycorporation.com.au/visit and posted on Facebook.